-- Fragile sticker – just in case, you can put the ”Fragile” sign so that the professional long-distance movers will know they should handle those boxes with extra care.
+- Fragile sticker – just in case, you can put the ”Fragile” sign so that the professional cross-country movers will know they should handle those boxes with extra care.

 Wrap the Glass Lids and Protect Them From Breaking When Cross Country Moving

 If you want to preserve your lids, you can use packing paper to do it.
 It may not be the same as packing fragile items, but you should use some tricks for protecting lids when long-distance moving.
 You should know that you need to make sure they are completely protected and stored in a separate box.
 That way, you’ll spare them from breaking during transportation.

 Make sure the lids are protected separately with paper or any other soft material

 Ensure Your Cookware Is Clean and Dry Before Professional Long-Distance Movers Come

 Even if you’ve invested in professional cross-country moving services, there are some things you should do to prepare each item for safe transport.
 It’s an essential thing to remember to have all of your cookware cleaned and dried.
 You surely don’t want the cleaning part as one of the things you have to do after relocating.
 Having everything ready to use once you unpack each box will help you adjust to the new home much easier.

 How to Pack Pots and Pans for Shipping – Is It OK to Stack Pots and Pans?

 The answer is yes.
 However, you have to wrap your cookware carefully and make sure to put one layer of packing paper between each item, so there is no room for breaking or scratching the items.
 When cross-country moving, one of the useful packing tips is to fill each box with some soft material and don’t let the items get damaged inside.
 If you’re using professional long-distance moving services, you don’t have to worry about these things since the efficient movers will wrap your cookware and fill out the boxes with packing peanuts.